hermann-p/pressspan/README.md

 ## Binary version

-The binary *presspan-xxx-standalone.jar* file is independent of system and needs only a somewhat recent Java runtime environment (tested on Java major versions 7 and 8).
+The binary *presspan-xxx-standalone.jar* file is independent of system and needs only a somewhat recent Java runtime environment (major version 7 or later).

 ## Compile it